SheemaMasood381/Generative-Ai/README.md

 - `Text Summarizer/`: Implementations related to text summarization techniques.
 - `Voice to Voice chatbot/`: Scripts and models for a voice-to-voice chatbot.
 - `Working WIth APIs/`: Projects and experiments involving API integrations.
+- `Frameworks/`: Contains various frameworks and tools used for data ingestion, transformation, embeddings, and vector operations.

 **Deployment**:
    Follow Hugging Face's [deployment documentation](https://huggingface.co/docs) to deploy your chatbot.
 Ensure you have the necessary API keys and access tokens.